 Color photographs of the Apollo 11 lunar flight and moon-walk were exposed in deep space by Astronauts Neil Armstrong, Michael Collins and Edwin Aldrin.
 Needing no captions, they are presented simply as a “gallery” of photographic Space Art.

-Documenting Man’s Walk
+Documenting Man’s Walk on the Moon

 The Photographic Technology Laboratory at NASA’s Manned Spacecraft Center faced a unique challenge — that of documenting on film for posterity sights in the Universe never before seen by the eye of Man.